amishaa21/Sales-Insight-Dashboard/README.md

 # Sales-Insight-Dashboard
+Developed an informative and dynamic dashboard using Microsoft PowerBI after performing Data Analysis using MySQL, ETL and genrating insights.

 # Proposed System and Methodology
-1.Define Goals and Objectives:
+1.Define Objectives:
-The first step to determine what the company wants to achieve with this project sales insights system.
-Some possible goals might include improving sales performance.
-Identifying areas of improvement and gaining insights into customer behaviour.
+The first step is to determine what the company wants to achieve using the proposed system.
+Some goals may include monitoring sales performance, improving sales performance, and gaining insights from customer behaviour.

 2.Identify data sources:
-Next, the company needs to identify the sources of data that will be used to generate insights.
+Interview key stakeholders, including sales managers, executives, to understand their specific information needs.Moreover identify the data sources.
 This might include data from the company’s CRM system, website analytics, social media and other relevant sources.

 3.Collect and clean data:
-Once the data sources have been identified, the company needs to develop a data model.
-This involves defining the relationships between various data elements and creating a structure for storing and analysing data.
+Ensure data accuracy and consistency by cleaning and validating the data.
+Integrate data from various sources into a centralized data repository.

 4.Develop a data model:
-After the data has been cleaned, the company can begin analysing the data.
-This involves defining relationships between various data elements and creating a structure for storing and analysing data structures.
+Now, define the relationships between various data elements and create a structure for storing and analysing the data.

-5.Analyse data:
-With the data model in place, the company can begin analysing the data.
-This might involve using statistical insights to identify patterns and trends in data.
-Machine learning algorithms identify correlations and make predictions.

-6.Visualize insights:
-Once the analysis is complete, the company needs to visualize the insights in a way that is easy to understand and actionable.
-This might involve creating charts, graphs, other visualisations and highlight key findings.

-7.Implement Insights:
-Finally, the company needs to implement the insights that have been generated.
-This might involve making changes to company’s sales process, marketing strategy or product offerings based on the insights that have been generated.
+5.Choose Dashboard Technology:
+Select a dashboarding tool or platform based on your organization's preferences.
+Popular choices include Tableau, Power BI, and others.
+Consider ease of use, scalability, and the ability to connect to different data sources.

+6.Create Data Visulaizations:
+Plan the layout of your dashboard with a focus on user experience.
+Use charts, graphs, and other visualizations that effectively convey the information.
+Choose visuals based on the nature of the data (e.g., line charts for trends, pie charts for distribution).
+Use color coding and annotations to highlight important trends, or areas that need attention.

+7.Test and Deploy:
+Conduct thorough testing of the dashboard to ensure data accuracy and functionality.
+Deploy the dashboard to the intended users and provide training if necessary.

 # Working Project Dashboard Link